 Let’s take a look at the odds for Men’s and Women’s singles.
-The below screenshots were taken from Sports Interaction on May 25th.
-The odds will change leading up to and throughout the tournament.
+The below screenshots were taken from Sports Interaction on May 29th.
+The odds will change throughout the tournament.
 To see the current odds head over to SportsInteraction.com, open the ‘Tennis’ drop down menu and click either ‘Mens French Open’ or ‘Womens French Open’.
 You may have to scroll past the matches to find the futures odds.

 Bet On The French Open – 3 Step Guide

-Click the above link, click the green ‘Bet Now’ button on the landing page and fill out the registration form to create your account.
+Click the above link, click the ‘Open Account’ button on the landing page and fill out the registration form to create your account.